Towards a Parameterized Approximation Dichotomy of MinCSP for Linear Equations over Finite Commutative Rings: Introduction

 Let us exemplify.
 First, let $d \in \naturals$ and consider the ring $R=\FF[\rx_1,\ldots,\rx_n]/I$ over some finite field $\FF$ where $I$ contains all monomials of degree more than $d$.
-Then, $R$ is fully convex and Bergen, and our algorithm for approximating \minlin{2}{R} would proceed simply in order of degree, starting by fixing the unit terms, then the linear terms, and so on.
+Then, $R$ is fully convex and Bergen, and our algorithm for approximating \minlin{2}{R} would proceed in order of degree, starting by fixing the unit terms, then the linear terms, and so on.
 A more general fully convex ring can be defined by a notion akin to ``weighted degree'', i.e.\ a generic fully convex ring can be defined as $R=\FF[\rx_1,\ldots,\rx_n]/I$ by weights $w_1, \ldots, w_n \in \QQ_{\geq 0}$ and a threshold $T$ where a monomial $\rx^\alpha$ is in $I$ if and only if $\sum_i w_i \alpha_i \geq T$.
 However, using the geometric approach we can identify monomial rings that are lineal but not fully convex.
 Let $R_{\rm KNT}=\integers_2[\rx,\ry,\rz]/I$ where $I$ contains all monomials with exponents above the half-plane spanned by $(5,0,0)$, $(0,4,0)$ and $(0,0,3)$ and in addition $\rx^2\ry\rz \in I$.
 Then $R_{\rm KNT}$ is clearly not fully convex, but we show that it is Bergen.
 In the other direction, let $R_{347}=\integers_2[\rx,\ry,\rz]/I$ where $I$ contains all monomials with exponents on or above the half-plane spanned by $(3,0,0)$, $(0,4,0)$, and $(0,0,7)$ except $I$ does not contain $\rx\ry\rz^3$.
-Then with the above notation, $R_{\rm KNT}$ has an $N$-set that is not hole-free, and $R_{347}$ is not Z-hole-free, yet we show that it is Bergen.
-(In fact, their structure goes a long way towards justifying the definition of Bergen rings and the structure of the algorithm.)

-With this in mind, we consider settling the complexity of \minlin{2}{R} for monomial rings $R$ to be an important step towards a full dichotomy.
+With the above notation, $R_{\rm KNT}$ has an $N$-set that is not hole-free, and $R_{347}$ is not Z-hole-free, yet we show that it is Bergen.
+In fact, their structure goes a long way towards justifying the definition of Bergen rings and the structure of the algorithm.
+With this in mind, we consider settling the complexity of \minlin{2}{R} for monomial rings $R$ to be an important step towards a full dichotomy, since the geometric approach and monomial rings have been the basis for our developments (such as the Bergen rings) and forms the best perspective through which to understand the various classes of rings we consider.

 {\bf Roadmap.} The remainder of the paper is structured as follows.
 We begin by introducing some necessary preliminaries in Section~\ref{sec:prelims} and continue by taking a closer look at ideals and annihilators in Section~\ref{sec:ideals}.
 Our algorithmic result can be found in Section~\ref{sec:approximation-algorithm}, the hardness results in Section~\ref{sec:lowerbounds}, and we introduce the geometric approach in Section~\ref{sec:geometry}.
 We conclude the paper with a brief discussion of our results and future research directions in Section~\ref{sec:discussion}.
 Some of the examples in this paper have been discovered using straightforward computer-assisted search.
 We stress that the properties of these examples can, in principle, be verified by hand.